Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins

-In summary, we have presented a formalism to predict phase separation in a three-component system of multivalent proteins where one of the components is dimeric and the other has a larger valence.
-While we have shown results for tetramers and hexamers, the theoretical approach can be extended to other systems.
-The theory is motivated by and compared with experiments on cytoplasmic phase separation inside yeast cells where the phase separating proteins are synthetic and foreign to those cells \cite{metapaper}.
-Since these proteins are not expected to interact with the intrinsic proteins of the cells, the experimental system allows more control over interaction strengths and valency of the system.
-In most cases of intra-cellular phase separation, the details of protein-protein interactions are not known and our experimental system, along with the analytical theory should be viewed as a step towards a quantitative understanding of the phase separation process {\it in-vivo}.
+In summary, we have presented a simple theory that predicts phase separation in a three-component system of multivalent proteins: where one of the components is dimeric, and the other has a higher valence.
+While we have shown the results for tetramers, hexamers, and octamers, the theoretical approach can be extended to other systems.
+The theory is motivated by and compared with experiments on cytoplasmic phase separation within yeast cells where the phase separating proteins are synthetic and foreign to those cells \cite{metapaper}.
+Since these proteins are not expected to interact with the intrinsic proteins of the cells, the experimental system allows quantitative control over the interaction strengths and valency of the system compared with cellular protein condensates which can have any number of additional, unknown components.
+In most cases of intra-cellular phase separation, the details of protein-protein interactions are unknown; our experimental system, along with the analytical theory, should be viewed as a step towards a quantitative understanding of the phase separation process {\it in-vivo}.

-SKN would like to thank Ohad Cohen, Dan Deviri, Timon Idema and A. Radhakrishnan for discussions and Koshland Foundation for funding through a fellowship.
-SAS is grateful for the support of the Israel Science Foundation, the Krenter and Perlman Family Foundations and a Katz-Krenter Center grant.
+SKN would like to thank Ohad Cohen, Dan Deviri, Timon Idema and A. Radhakrishnan for discussions and the Koshland Foundation for funding through a fellowship.
+SAS is grateful for the support of the Israel Science Foundation, the Krenter and Perlman Family Foundations, the Volkswagen foundation, and a Katz-Krenter Center grant.
+EDL acknowledges support by the Israel Science Foundation (1452/18), by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 819318), by a research grant from A.-M. Boucher, by research grants from the Estelle Funk Foundation, the Estate of Fannie Sherr, the Estate of Albert Delighter, the Merle S. Cahn Foundation, Mrs. Mildred S. Gosden, the Estate of Elizabeth Wachsman, the Arnold Bortman Family Foundation.

 \onecolumngrid